AurlinD/tweeter/README.md

 # Tweeter Project

-A simple single-page AJAX-based Twitter clone built using HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, and Express on the back-end.
+A simple single-page AJAX-based mobile friendly Twitter clone built using HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, and Express on the back-end.

 ## Final Product